dapr/docs/daprdocs/content/en/developing-applications/building-blocks/actors/howto-actors.md

 ### Actor reminders

 Reminders are a mechanism to trigger *persistent* callbacks on an actor at specified times.
 Their functionality is similar to timers.
-But unlike timers, reminders are triggered under all circumstances until the actor explicitly unregisters them or the actor is explicitly deleted or the number of times reminders can invoke are exhausted.
+But unlike timers, reminders are triggered under all circumstances until the actor explicitly unregisters them or the actor is explicitly deleted or the number in invocations is exhausted.
 Specifically, reminders are triggered across actor deactivations and failovers because the Dapr actors runtime persists the information about the actors' reminders using Dapr actor state provider.

 You can create a persistent reminder for an actor by calling the Http/gRPC request to Dapr.